 61-04-03.1-01.
-Identification Required for Controlled Substances.
-Pharmacists, Pharmacy Intern, Pharmacy Technicians, and clerical personnel are required to obtain positive identification if they are unsure of the identity of the person picking up a prescription for any controlled substance, tramadol, or carisoprodol.
+Identification required for controlled substances.
+Pharmacists, pharmacy interns, pharmacy technicians, and clerical personnel are required to obtain positive identification if they are unsure of the identity of the person picking up a prescription for any controlled substance, tramadol, or carisoprodol.
 Positive identification means a document issued by a governmental agency which: